Tuplanolla/dez/prototype/notes.md

 ### Compatibility

-The standard library has the follwing classes we want to be compatible with.
+The standard library in version 8.10.0 has the follwing classes we want to be compatible with.

 * `DecidableClass`
     * `Decidable`